 Cow Tales

-Every spring, my mother bought a cow with the plan to butcher it in the fall.
+We have many cow tales to tell, stemming from our yearly cows.
+Every spring, mama bought a cow with the plan to butcher it in the fall.
 We didn’t have a farm, but we lived in the country on what used to be a farm.
-My mother chose a cow that would be butchered come fall because of her age.
+My mother chose a cow that the owner planned to butcher come fall because of her age.
 We milked the cow all summer long (well, every one of my sisters did).
 Mama made butter from the cream of that milk.
 In the winter, beef roasts and hamburger meals graced our kitchen table, all of these products from that cow.

 The cows always came from another farmer in the community – one who cared about this widow and probably sold the cow for a lot less than she was worth.
-There was only one problem with these cows: they were not used to being milked by hand.
-I’m here to tell you that, while you can’t teach an old dog new tricks, you can teach a cow to be milked by hand – usually.
+From these cows, we have many cow tales to tell!
+There was only one problem with these cows: they were not used to hand-milking.
+I’m here to tell you that, while you can’t teach an old dog new tricks, you can teach a cow to adapt to hand-milking – usually.

-When they arrived in our pasture, the cows had to learn what it meant to be milked by hand.
-Sometimes the former owner visited our place for several milkings just to keep the cow calm while my mother or an older sister sat on a one-legged stool to squirt milk into that milk bucket.
+When they arrived in our pasture, the cows had to learn a different way of milking.
+Sometimes the former owner visited our place for several milkings.
+This was to keep the cow calm while my mother or an older sister sat on a one-legged stool to squirt milk into that milk bucket.
 What a gift those farmers gave us!
-Usually, in time, the cow and my mother’s blood pressure settled down and when milking time came, our cow trotted up the hill to find the feed in the trough and stand still while she was milked.
+Usually, in time, the cow and Mama’s blood pressure settled down.
+When milking time came, our cow trotted up the hill to find the feed in the trough and stand still while she was milked.

 Alas, a few days later, Rhoda took a blanket and library book to the same cow pasture.
 She stretched out on her blanket next to the creek and read to her heart’s content.
 When it was time to head back to the house, Rhoda picked up her blanket and library book and meandered through the pasture.
 Suddenly, she met up with the same cow.
 This time, the cow was not docile.
 She kicked up her heels and ran after Rhoda.

 In an attempt to pick up speed, Rhoda dropped the blanket and ran.
 Looking back, she saw the cow gaining ground.
-In desperation, she dropped the library book and continued to run, reaching the fence and climbing over the gate before the cow arrived.
-I think it was that incline on the same hill that saved Rhoda; she climbed that hill quickly while the cow trudged along behind.
+In desperation, she dropped the library book and continued to run.
+She reached the fence and climbed over the gate before the cow made it to the top of the hill.
+I think it was that incline on the hill that saved Rhoda.
+She climbed that hill quickly while the cow trudged along behind.

 The blanket and book stayed in the pasture for a few days until Rhoda found the nerve to tell us what had happened.
-Since none of us were affected or would be responsible to pay for the library book if it was damaged, we thought it was hilarious.
+Since none of us were affected or were responsible to pay for the library book if it was damaged, we thought it was hilarious.

 Once again, I escorted my sister to the pasture, where she found both the blanket and the library book, practically unscathed.
 This time, the cow left us alone.